vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/troubleshooting.md

 Windows cell troubleshooting from an abstract perspective isn't much different than Linux cell troubleshooting.
 The main differences appear in the commands and tools you use, but the techniques and approaches are very similar.

 Here's a braindump of a some Windows commands you might find useful, especially from a remote `bosh ssh` or `cf ssh` terminal.
-All the commands below assume you're running from a Powershell session unless otherwise stated.
-You can start powershell by typing `powershell` from your SSH session's CMD prompt.
+All the commands below assume you're running from a PowerShell session unless otherwise stated.
+You can start PowerShell by typing `powershell` from your SSH session's CMD prompt.

 ### Test Network Connectivity

-Windows doesn't have netcat (nc) to test IP and port connectivty, but it does have the `Test-NetConnection` cmdlet built into powershell which does a similar job.
+Windows doesn't have netcat (nc) to test IP and port connectivity, but it does have the `Test-NetConnection` cmdlet built into PowerShell which does a similar job.

 ```powershell
 PS C:\> Test-NetConnection 8.8.8.8 -Port 53